MAKE THE MOST OF WOMEX

 The all-important event!
 Held in 2017 in Katowice, Poland.

 This is an obvious one: if you have not registered before the event, you should!
 For those who are not able to register prior to WOMEX, walk-up registration is possible on-site throughout the whole event and we will never turn a potential delegate away.
 But bear in mind, the earlier you register, the lower the price.
-Registration for WOMEX 17 will open in Spring.
-To find out as soon as it opens, sign up to our newsletter.
+Registration for WOMEX 17 is now open: you can register online now!

 Update Your virtualWOMEX Profile